International Baccalaureate Diploma

 International curriculum in Grades 7 to 10

-Grades 7 and 8 provide a solid grounding in core subjects such as English, German, Mathematics and Science, together with Music, Art, IT and Global Citizenship.
+Grades 7 and 8 provide a solid grounding in core subjects such as English, German, Mathematics and Science, together with Music, Art, IT and Personal, Social and Health Education.
 Years 9 and 10, the pre-IB years, are a preparation for entry to the IB Diploma programme.
 As well as continuing with a broad range of subjects, the emphasis is also on developing the study skills and personal maturity essential for life-long learning.
 In the World Studies course, students develop an awareness of issues facing humanity and are encouraged to reflect on ethical responsibility as well as their own contribution to possible solutions.